Why won't my UTI clear up with antibiotics?

 Here are some lifestyle changes that would help you reduce the chances of getting a UTI.
 Also, they will help you to reduce the severity of the symptoms that a UTI may cause-

 Change Hygiene routine: A few small hygiene changes may help you reduce the risk for UTIs.
-It includes practices like- do not hold in your urine, wiping front to back, and always peeing after you have sex.
+It includes practices like not holding in your urine, wiping front to back, and constantly peeing after you have sex.

 Drink more water: Water is quite essential for your urinary health.
 Drinking more water will also help flush bacteria from the urinary tract and reduce the risk of a UTI.

 Eat plenty of fruits and vegetables: To support your immune system, you should eat plenty.
-Fruits and vegetables contain high levels of Vitamins C as it may help reduce the risk of UTI.
+Fruits and vegetables contain high levels of vitamin C, which may help reduce the risk of UTI.

-Add more cranberry juice to your diet: Cranberries are commonly recommended for home treatment for a Urinary tract infection(UTI).
-Cranberry juice can lower the chances that bacteria will stick to the urinary tract, which will help reduce the chance of an infection.
+Add more cranberry juice to your diet: Cranberries are commonly recommended as home remedies for a urinary tract infection(UTI).
+Cranberry juice can lower the chances that bacteria will stick to the urinary tract, which will help reduce the possibility of a disease.
 Also, garlic extract may potentially help in reducing the risk of UTI.

-Note that these recommendations work best for UTIs, kidney and bladder infections.
+Note that these recommendations work best for UTIs and kidney and bladder infections.
 Also, these three medical conditions are treated similarly.
-So If you are getting UTI-like symptoms due to any other underlying condition, your treatment will likely differ.
+So, If you are getting UTI-like symptoms due to any other underlying condition, your treatment will likely differ.

 Final lines